pi11235/dm_dev_guide/work/flow.rst

    Use this field, at ticket creation time, to **estimate** the amount of effort involved to accomplish the work.
    Keep in mind how *velocity* (see above) converts story points into real-world days.
 Labels
-   *NOT SURE HOW WE USE LABELS IN TSSW*
+   *NOT SURE HOW WE USE LABELS IN TSSW??*
    Think of labels as tags that you can use to sort your personal work.
    Unlike the Component and Epic fields, you are free to create and use labels in any way you see fit, but you should also refer to this list of :ref:`common labels <jira-labels>`.
 Linked Issues